Rules for licensed security businesses

 Force

-If a security worker uses force, they must keep a record of it.
-Ask the worker to complete SPD Form 0513: Use of Force Incident Report (PDF, 61 KB).
+If a security worker uses force, they must record it, and you must keep that record as a part of your business records.
+Ask the worker to complete SPD Form 0513: Use of Force Incident Report (PDF, 61 KB), or a document that captures similar information.

-Force is an action a security worker does to someone to get them to comply.
+Force is an action taken by a security worker towards someone to make someone comply with their directions, or to control their actions.
 This might include:

 • Blocking someone’s access to or from a location